Baccarat Guide for Beginners

 Written by: BryanL

 Baccarat, along with roulette, blackjack, poker and craps, is considered one of the big five casino table games.
 Yet, it has often been approached with some reservation by an average table game player.
-Our baccarat guide for beginners is there to reduce any gambling anxiety that you might have and give you a few hints on how to play and win.
+Our baccarat tips for beginners are there to reduce any gambling anxiety you might have and give you a few hints on how to play and win.

-Over the years, various versions of the game came about to streamline the gameplay.
+Over the years, various versions of baccarat evolved.
 These included the original three-person baccarat banque game, the modified two-person chemin de fer, as well as the widely popular baccarat punto banco, which took off in the Havana casinos in the 1940s and remains the most popular version of the game today.

-To pull off a successful round of baccarat, you need to familiarise yourself with the basic rules of the game.
-Although at first, it all might appear a bit overwhelming, the rules guiding baccarat punto banco gameplay are pretty straightforward and can be summed up as follows:
+To pull off a successful round of baccarat, you need to familiarise yourself with the game’s basic rules.
+Although it might appear a bit overwhelming at first, the rules governing baccarat punto banco are straightforward:

 - You have three bets that you can exercise.
 Two are either on the banker’s or the player’s hands, with the remaining one being on a tie.
 You win when your bet is placed on one of the resulting outcomes.

-- To commence the game, both the player and the banker get dealt two cards.
+- To commence the game, the player and the banker get two cards.

 - Occasionally, the banker or the player will also receive a third card.
-However, neither of them can autonomously decide to draw a third card, as the rules of the game determine this.
-For online baccarat, the third card is dealt out automatically by the game, when it becomes necessary.
+However, neither can autonomously decide to draw a third card, as the rules of the game determine this.
+For online baccarat, the third card is dealt out automatically by the game when necessary.

 - All the face cards and the ten count as zero, aces are worth one and the remaining cards hold their face value.

-- When tallying the values of the cards, you’ll only take into consideration the final digit of a number (e.g. 11 counts as 1, or 17 counts as 7).
+- When tallying the values of the cards, you’ll only consider the final digit of a number (e.g. 11 counts as 1, or 17 counts as 7).

 - Whoever gets their score closest to nine will win the round.